aglaszuk/Polygenic_Adaptation_Heliosperma/02_DifferentialExpression/README.md

 # Steps to perform differential expression analysis

-Create table of read counts using FeatureCounts v.1.6.3 (Liao et al. 2104).
-Takes as input the individual bam files mapped using STAR.
+First, we created a table of read counts using FeatureCounts v.1.6.3 (Liao et al. 2104).
+This step takes as input the individual bam files output by STAR.
 ```

  featureCounts \
  -a /path/to/genome_annotation_file.gff \
- -o output.txt \
+ -o counts.txt \
  -g ID \
  -t gene \
  -G /path/to/genome.fasta \